Skip to main content

 Link boosting for your money pages

 Every e-commerce site has money pages - the category and product pages that drive disproportionate revenue.
-The Boost Links agent uses link boosting to double internal links to these high-value pages, pushing them from positions 4-15 into the top results.
+Similar AI's Boost Links agent directs more internal links to these high-value pages, pushing them from positions 4-15 into the top results.

 Link boosting works with your existing agents